suborbital/se2-node/README.md

 const suborbital = new Suborbital(process.env.SE2_ENV_TOKEN, config);
 ```

-A configuration for a locally-deployed Suborbital Compute Network is also available:
+A configuration for a locally-deployed Suborbital Extension Engine is also available:

 ```ts
 import { Suborbital, localUriConfig } from "@suborbital/compute";